 If you are told you are not allowed to use a bathroom matching your gender identity, this may constitute discrimination on the basis of gender (see p.
 73-74).

 If you would prefer to access a gender-neutral bathroom, your school may be able to assign an existing bathroom as gender-neutral.
 This should not be a staff toilet.”

+ICCL Guide Page 122

-(9) (c) Do I have a right to take part in sports/physical education in a way that matches my gender identity? ( ICCL Guide Page 125)
+(9) (c) Do I have a right to take part in sports/physical education in a way that matches my gender identity?

 “All students have the right to take part in sports and physical education.
 Schools are subject to the Equal Status Acts 2000-2018, meaning they must protect students from discrimination on the basis of gender in accessing any course, facility or benefit at the school.
 Your school should encourage and facilitate you to participate in sports according to your interests and without obstacles, in accordance with your gender identity.

-If you are competing at a very high level, competing against other schools, or competing in sports which are “contact sports” such as rugby, your school may wish to consider participation on a case-by-case basis with due regard for player safety.”
+If you are competing at a very high level, competing against other schools, or competing in sports which are ‘contact sports’ such as rugby, your school may wish to consider participation on a case-by-case basis with due regard for player safety.”

+ICCL Guide Page 125

 (9) (d) The Guide also delves into mandated speech, claiming, “your school must use your correct name and pronoun”.
 ICCL Guide Page 125

-The Guide does not make it clear to whom they are referring when they state “your school” and/or if they are referring to staff and/or pupils/students.
+The Guide does not make it clear to whom they are referring when they state, “your school” and/or if they are referring to staff and/or pupils/students.

 (9)(e) Do I have a right to privacy if I am out in school but not at home?
-ICCL Guide Page 126

 “The right to privacy includes the right to keep your gender identity private, if you wish.